Vivid Sydney: Eat, Stay, Play

 If you’re looking for somewhere easily accessible, Circular Quay is a central location with great views of the light show.
 A range of other nightly installations, performances and dining options dotted the whole way along the waterfront.
-We love Sir Stamford's High Tea at Circular Quay for a leisurely afternoon treat.
 For a full list of easily accessible installations, activities and performances take a look at Vivid Sydney's website here.

 Vivid Sydney can be "light" on the pocket